JohanGoutorbe/Satisfaction-Survey/README.md

 Import the MySQL file "script.sql" in your database.
 The architecture of the database is now already created.

+Watch out !!!
+The database configuration is local based, with a "localhost" database server and an administrator ID without a password.

 Then, run the index.php file.